f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 Close the browser window

-Task 4 – Load Balance Security Servers
+Task 4 – Load Balance UAG Servers
 ======================================

 Use the F5 iApp for VMware View to configure a load balancing